Shirinov-Mirfayz/mandat-etl-pipeline/README.md

 # mandat-etl-pipeline

-This project implements an ETL pipeline for processing UZBMB mandate data.
+This project implements a simple ETL pipeline for processing UZBMB mandate data.

-## Pipeline
-1. Raw CSV files ingestion
-2. Data cleaning using Pandas
-3. Loading data into SQL Server
-4. SQL transformations and filtering
+Raw CSV files are cleaned using **Python (Pandas)** and loaded into **SQL Server** where additional filtering and transformations are applied.

 ## Tools
 - Python